Mental Health, Preparation and COVID-19

 The campus response to COVID has prioritized infection control measures by changing delivery options of classes, requiring masks on campus, and encouraging employees to work from home when possible.
 CPSC staff and clinicians are all working remotely.
 All our services are still available to you via phone and video conferencing.

 Consult Reliable Sources of Information

-- The WSU COVID-19 website and the Weber State University Student Health Center website include links to the Weber/Morgan Health Department and CDC (Centers for Disease Control and Prevention).
+- Monitor the campus COVID-19 website for evolving information and directions.
+More information is also availble through the Weber/Morgan Health Department and CDC.
 The CDC provides information in both English and Spanish.

 - Subscribe to Code Purple for notifications regarding campus closures.

 - Verify that your voicemail is set up to receive messages from CPSC or other providers.